-The default is the virtual green screen, but if you have a physical green screen, select "I have a green screen" in the Camera dropdown settings.
+By default, mmhmm will use the virtual green screen, but if you have a physical green screen, select "I have a green screen" in the Camera dropdown settings.

 Threshold - when using a physical green screen, you can toggle the sensitivity of mmhmm's background detection with the threshold slider.